mihuman/sirle-foods-data/README.md

 # Data scraping scripts for Sirle foods

-Collection of Python scripts for scraping websites of all major food retailers (Selver, Prisma, Rimi, Barbora, Coop, Kaupmees) in Estonia.
+Collection of Python scripts for scraping websites of all major food retailers (Selver, Prisma, Rimi, Barbora, Kaupmees) in Estonia.
 Updates documents in MongoDB.

 ## Installation